May 29, 2024

 Diabetes is the number 1 cause of CKD.

-Please note: when coding DM with CKD of unspecified stage, there is an instructional note in the ICD-10-CM Index that stats “Use additional code to identify stage of chronic kidney disease (N18.1-N18.6).”
-Code N18.9 is not included in this range of codes and provides no further specificity.
-In this case, only E11.22 would be needed for DM with CKD of unspecified stage.
-It would not be appropriate to report N18.9 as an additional code based on the instructional note in the index.
-When hypertension and CKD are documented, the unspecified stage CKD (N18.9) would be reported since the index does include this code in the range listed.
-Please follow the instructional notes in the ICD-10-CM Index.
+Please note: when coding DM with CKD of unspecified stage, there is an instructional note in the ICD-10-CM Tabular List that states “Use additional code to identify stage of chronic kidney disease (N18.1-N18.6).”
+Code N18.9 is not included in this range of codes and provides no further specificity than what is included in the title of code E11.22.
+In this case, only E11.22 would be needed for a diagnosis of DM with CKD of unspecified stage.
+It would not be appropriate to report N18.9 as an additional code based on the instructional note in the Tabular.
+When hypertension and CKD are documented, the code for CKD, unspecified stage (N18.9) would be reported since the Tabular List does include this code in the note.
+Following the instructional notes in the ICD-10-CM Tabular List is key to coding that is correct and complete.

 References: